Online shopping can be a convenient way to buy the things you want. Get the most out of internet shopping by staying safe online.

 Find out if the seller is overseas

-An overseas seller might charge you an international transaction fee.
+An overseas seller might also charge you an international transaction fee.
 Also make sure to check if you will be charged an international transaction fee by your credit or debit card provider.

 Avoid being charged two fees: check if your credit or debit card provider charges a fee for overseas transactions.